03DhruvJoshi/stock-api-project/README.md

-# stock-api-project
+# Stock Data API Deployment on Azure

-Deploy a Python Flask API that fetches stock data from a free financial API.
-The app will be containerized with Docker, deployed to Azure Kubernetes Service (AKS), with infrastructure managed by Terraform and automated builds/deployments using Azure DevOps pipelines.
+This project demonstrates deploying a Python Flask API to Azure Kubernetes Service using Terraform for infrastructure as code and Azure DevOps for CI/CD.

+## Features
+- Flask API fetching stock data via Alpha Vantage
+- Dockerized application
+- Infrastructure provisioned with Terraform (AKS + ACR)
+- Kubernetes manifests for deployment
+- Automated CI/CD pipeline with Azure DevOps